arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 }
 ```

 Once we have this typeclass behavior define we can now write a function that's parametrized for any `F` that has one instance of `Applicative`.
-The function uses the constructor `pure` to create a value of type `HK<F, User>`, effectively generifying on the container.
+The function uses the constructor `pure` to create a value of type `HK<F, User>`, effectively generifying the return on any container `F`.

 ```kotlin
 inline fun <reified F> randomUserStructure(f: (Int) -> User, AP: Applicative<F> = applicative<F>()): HK<F, User> =